How Can You Compare Unit Trusts?

 Funds are usually segregated by geography or market sector.
 If you’re comparing funds, make sure you start by understanding where a fund manager is primarily placing their investments.

 Are they investing in the UK or Europe?
 North America or Asia?
 Or are funds invested with a focus on sector?
 For example, is it a property fund or a technology fund?
+If you’re a sustainability-conscious investor, it might be important to you that the funds are invested in ESG (Environmental, Social and Governance) sources.

 Once you have a clear understanding of where the money in the fund is being invested, it’s possible to take two or more unit trusts with the same focus and draw comparisons between past performance, fund manager experience and, if you’re willing to do a lot of reading, know the thoughts of the fund manager for the upcoming financial year or quarter.